nextguyover/Confab-Docs/docs/core-functionality/auto-moderation/index.md

 If "Notify Admins if triggered" is ticked, an email will be sent to all Admins containing the rule that was triggered, and the comment contents that triggered the rule.

 *[RegEx]: Regular Expression

+## Actions

+When the contents of a new or edited comment matches the given RegEx, the following actions can be taken:

+- **Prevent Posting and Return Error Message**: When the user attempts to submit the comment, the comment will not be posted, and the user will receive your specified error message.
+- **Ban User**: User will be banned from posting further comments.
+- **Ban User and Delete All Comments**: User will be banned from posting further comments, and all of their existing comments will be deleted.
+- **Send to Manual Moderation Queue**: The comment will be sent to the Manual Moderation Queue for Admin approval (even if Manual Moderation is disabled).
+- **Notify Admins**: Notifies admins (same as the "Notify Admins if triggered" option).

+## Anonymous Comments

+Automoderation rules work for anonymous comments as well.
+However behaviour may differ slightly.
+For example, the ban action will ban the IP address of the anonymous user rather than the account.